 4. THE SLOW WALK DOWN – A WINDING PATH AND DISTANT VIEWS

 ‘Blue Lakes to the car park’

-The last section is easier again in terms of height – no more climbing and it’s pretty much down from here.
+The last section is more accessible again in terms of height – no more climbing, and it’s pretty much down from here.
 That said, it’s definitely tough on your knees!

-Many people say this is their least favourite part of the hike, because the most memorable views have been passed and it kinda feels like the winding pathway goes on forever!
+Many people say this is their least favourite part of the hike because the most memorable views have been passed, and it kind of feels like the winding pathway goes on forever!
 That said, I hiked on a clear day and really enjoyed the views.
 I could see steam escaping from the distant mountainside and even Lake Taupo in the distance!

 After taking the super loopy trail along the hillside for a while, you eventually enter a forest.
-This is the last part of the hike – once you enter the forest, you know you only have 45-minutes left of the hike!
+This is the last part of the hike – once you enter the woods, you know you only have 45-minutes left of the walk!

-- There are toilets in between each of the four sections listed above, as well as at the beginning and end
+- There are toilets in between each of the four sections listed above and at the beginning and end.

 - Do not leave litter!
 Only take what you’re going to bring back

 HOW TO PREPARE FOR TONGARIRO ALPINE CROSSING

 Anyone with moderate fitness will do good on this hike!
 But working on walking inclines and strengthening your core and balance will also help.